MimFSD/Career-Quest-Task-Automation-Suite-Client/README.md

 # E-Commerce Website

-This is a full-featured e-commerce website built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-The application provides a platform for users to browse and purchase products online, and for admins to manage products, orders, and users.

 ## Features

-### User Features
 - **User Authentication and Authorization**
   - Sign up, log in, and log out functionality.
   - JWT-based authentication with role-based access control (customer, admin).